-- 1 tbs unsalted butter
+- 1 tbsp unsalted butter

 - 3 ripe bananas, peeled

-- 2 tbs orange juice
+- 2 tbsp orange juice

 - Split the vanilla bean in half and scrape out the seeds into the saucepan.
 Don't skip this step or replace it with vanilla extract - this one bean goes a long way.

-- Remove the pan from the heat, and the butter and stir vigarously for two minutes to release excess heat.
+- Remove the pan from the heat, and the butter and stir vigorously for two minutes to release excess heat.
 The mixture will be smooth and thick.

-After pudding has cooled, remove from fridge while preparing the bananas.
+- After the pudding has cooled, remove from the fridge while preparing the bananas.

-Place the peanut butter cookies in a heavy duty Ziploc bag and beat to fine crumbs with a rolling pin.
+- Place the peanut butter cookies in a heavy-duty Ziploc bag and beat to fine crumbs with a rolling pin.

-- Place a dollop of pudding over the bananas to cover and repeat the process as needed to fill remaining jar/s.
+- Place a dollop of pudding over the bananas to cover and repeat the process as needed to fill the remaining jar/s.